tarasis/tarasis.github.io/notes.md

 Think of it as a combination of learning, and tips and tricks.
 They will start unorganised, and then should be put into some semblance of order; where that is possible.

+Note took far to long, but site now using main for branch.

 ## The Notes Themselves (unorganised)
 ---